John William Bowden

 John William Bowden (21 February 1798 – 15 September 1844) was an English functionary and writer on church matters.
 He was a close friend of John Henry Newman, who described their relationship in his Apologia.
+According to David L Edwards, this was one of several "bitter" partings with early friends by Newman.

 Life

-He was born in London, the eldest son of John Bowden, of Fulham and Grosvenor Place.
+He was born in London, the eldest son of John Bowden, Governor of the Bank of England in the 1820s.
 In 1812 he went to Harrow School, and in 1817 entered as a commoner at Trinity College, Oxford, simultaneously with his close friend John Henry Newman.
 In 1830 Bowden obtained mathematical honours, and on 24 November took his degree of B.A.
 In collaboration with Newman, in the following year, he wrote a polemical poem in two cantos, St. Bartholomew's Eve On 4 June 1823 Bowden took his degree of M.A.

 In the autumn of 1826 he was appointed a commissioner of stamps, holding the position for fourteen years, resigning it on account of ill-health in 1840.
 From 1833 he keenly took part in the Tractarian movement.
 In the spring of 1839 Bowden was first attacked by tuberculosis, which proved fatal.
 In the autumn of 1839 he went abroad with his family.
-The winter of that year he died in Malta.
+The winter of that year he spent in Malta.

-During the summer of 1843 Bowden's complaint returned with increased severity, and he died at his father's house in Grosvenor Place.
+During the summer of 1843, Bowden's complaint returned with increased severity, and he died at his father's house in Grosvenor Place.
 Cardinal Newman attests emphatically that he died 'In undoubting communion with the church of Andrewes and Laud,' adding, with reference to his interment at Fulham, 'he still lives here, the light and comfort of many hearts, who ask no happier, holier end than his.'